mpous/ei-balena-demo-master25/README.md

 The experimental "starter" interface UI is available on port 8080 of your device.
 Note the "File Manager" tab - it will save the first image from each inference as `image.png` which you can download and review from this location.

+## Troubleshooting

+If your camera is not found it may not be on port "0" - if so you can change the `camera_port` value in the cam service Python file.